Intransitivity

 The adposition haru はる with denotes a slight similarity or difference.

-ʔusu ra’u haruxissatanissa runihi.
+ʔusu ra’u haruxissatanissa runi.

-’usu ra’u haru-xissatanissa runihi.
+’usu ra’u haru-xissatanissa runi.

 1int prs;sta with-musician similar.